JiriHoffmann/react-native-clusterer/README.md

 ### `renderItem`

-Function that takes an item (`GeoJSON Feature point or cluster`) and returns a Marker component.
+Function that takes an item (`GeoJSON Feature point or cluster`) and returns a Marker component. `renderItem` additionally provides function getClusterExpansionRegion() inside properies for clusters (ONLY for clusters!)which will return a region that can be used to expand the cluster.
+Same as [expandCluster](#expandCluster) without the need for `clusterId` param.

 # Supercluster